SwiftyEdit/SwiftyEdit/README.md

 * We run almost all actions via AJAX/HTMX
 * Extensions are only available in two variants: Plugins and Themes
 * Existing themes should be able to continue to be used without much effort
+* We remove the shortcode section.
+It's the same as snippets.

 SwiftyEdit is an Open Source Content Management System based on PHP and MySQL or SQLite.